At Glenfern mansion, St Kilda East, October 2019.

-Warami, and jingi wallah!
-My name is Mykaela Saunders and I’m a creative and critical writer, teacher, community researcher, and performer.
+My name is Mykaela Saunders and I’m a creative and critical writer, teacher, and community researcher, with occasional forays into other types of arts.
 I’m Koori, Lebanese, working-class, and queer, and I write for and about the communities I belong to.

 © Mykaela Saunders, 2020